Siege of Boston: Stalemate

 General George Washington arrived at Cambridge on July 2.
 He set up his headquarters at the Benjamin Wadsworth House at Harvard College and took command of the newly formed Continental Army the following day.
-By this time, forces and supplies were arriving, including companies of riflemen from as far away as Maryland and Virginia.
+By this time, forces and supplies were arriving, including four independent companies of riflemen (not part of any state line) from Maryland and Virginia.
 Washington began the work of molding the militias into an army, appointing senior officers (the militias had typically elected their leaders), and introducing more organization and disciplinary measures.

 Washington required officers of different ranks to wear differentiating apparel so that they might be distinguished from their underlings and superiors.
 On July 16, he moved his headquarters to the John Vassall House in Cambridge, that became well known as the home of Henry Wadsworth Longfellow.
-Toward the end of July, about 2,000 riflemen arrived in units raised in Pennsylvania, Maryland, and Virginia.
+Toward the end of July, about 2,000 riflemen arrived in units raised in Pennsylvania, Maryland, and Virginia by Congressional mandate.
 The accuracy of the rifle was previously unknown in New England, and these forces were used to harass the besieged forces.

 Washington also ordered the defenses to be improved, so the army dug trenches on Boston Neck and then extended toward Boston.
 However, these activities had little effect on the British occupation.
 The working parties were fired on from time to time, as were sentries guarding the works.
 The British pushed back an American advanced guard on July 30, and they burned a few houses in Roxbury.
 An American rifleman was killed on August 2, and the British hung his body by the neck.
 In retaliation, American riflemen marched to the lines and began to attack the British troops.
 They continued their sharpshooting all day, killing and wounding many of the British while losing only one Patriot.

 On August 30, the British made a surprise breakout from Boston Neck, set fire to a tavern, and withdrew to their defenses.
 On the same night, 300 Americans attacked Lighthouse Island and burned the lighthouse, killing several British soldiers and capturing 23, with the loss of only one American.
 On another August night, Washington sent 1,200 men to dig entrenchments on a hill near the Charlestown Neck.
 Despite a British bombardment, the Americans successfully dug the trenches.